Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-There is no analytic stability criterion for the systems with more than two planets.
-However, in systems of three or more planets, instability time scales generally increase with separation, as in the two-planet case \citep{1996Chambers}.
-In Paper I, we numerically integrated all the previous catalog's systems of more than two planets, starting from circular, coplanar orbits with a power-law mass-radius relationship.
-In addition to each pair obeying two-planet stability criteria, we developed $\Delta_{\rm in} + \Delta_{\rm out}>18$ as a conservative heuristic criterion, where the ``in'' and ``out'' subscripts pertain to the inner pair and the outer pair of three adjacent planets.
-In figure~\ref{fig:dd}, we plot the $\Delta$s for inner and outer pairs of threesomes.
-There are a number of systems (Tables~\ref{tab:three}-\ref{tab:fiveplus2}) with adjacent triples that do not satisfy that criterion (in addition to the pairwise criterion above).
-For all such systems that we have not already examined elsewhere (Paper I, \citealt{2012Lissauer}) --- specifically, for KOI-620, 1557, and 2086 --- we numerically integrated using \emph{MERCURY} \citep{1999Chambers} as described in Paper I. We found them to be plausibly stable: starting on circular, coplanar orbits matching the phase and periods of the data, they suffered neither ejection, nor collision, nor a close encounter within 3 mutual Hill radii over a timespan of $10^{10}$ innermost orbits.
-We also integrated the new parameters \citep{2012Muirhead} for KOI-961 for the same timespan and found them to remain stable.
+where the ``in'' and ``out'' subscripts pertain to the inner pair and the outer pair of three adjacent planets.
+This latter criterion does not assure stability (particularly if planets are eccentric), though it suggests there is no reason to suspect the system would be unstable, based on the planet sizes and periods sensed by transits.
+In Figure~\ref{fig:dd}, we plot the $\Delta$s for inner and outer pairs of threesomes.
+Systems satisfying criteria~\ref{eq:hillcrit} and \ref{eq:3plstab} we do not analyze further, but the other systems may be unstable and call for further analysis.
+Most of these systems were already examined in either Paper I or \citet{2012Lissauer}.
+We numerically integrated the remaining three, KOI-620 (Kepler-51, \citet{2012Steffene}), KOI-1557, and KOI-2086 (Kepler-60), as described in Paper I. We found them to be plausibly stable.
+That is, starting on circular, coplanar orbits matching the phase and periods of the data, they suffered neither ejection, nor collision, nor a close encounter within 3 mutual Hill radii over a timespan of $10^{10}$ orbits of the innermost planet (usually of order $10^8$ years).
+We also integrated KOI-961 for the same duration using the masses of \cite{2012Muirhead}, and found them to be similarly stable.